datatrustengineering/DataTrustEngineering/docs/patterns/data-debt/data-debt-ledger.md

 ---

-*#DTERevolution — Track debt, make it visible, and turn it into trust.*
+*#DataTrustCommunity — Track debt, make it visible, and turn it into trust.*